Tips for attending a job interview

 - if you have difficulty in answering a question, then the interviewers will try to prompt you - for example, they may ask, “would you like to say a bit more about ….”

 - don’t assume that the interviewers know everything about you or your work, even if you have written about it on your application form

-- give details and examples of how you meet the person specification and take every opportunity to sell yourself even if this feels rather artificial
+- give details and examples of how you meet the person specification and take every opportunity to explain why you would be a good choice for this job

 - don’t worry if you get stuck at any point in the interview and can’t think what to say - ask if you can leave the question for the moment, and come back to it later in the interview